 Trampolines and pools can get expensive.
 They are responsible for a high number of accidents and claims every year.
 Most companies will want to know that you have a fence around them, while others may not cover accidents related to those items.
 It may be best to remove them.
 If you want to keep them, call your agent for tips regarding insuring them.

 One of the most expensive aspects of your home is the roof.
 A poorly built roof can cause so much damage from leaking.
 A leaky roof can cause damage to walls, electronics, furniture, and so much more.
 It can even cause mold.
 Having mold in your home can cause a huge problem and claim.
 A new roof, while very expensive, can protect your home while saving on your insurance policy.
+All you need to do to start the process of getting a new roof is get in touch with a good Roofing Company, who in turn can arrange for a new roof to be installed in your home.

 Obviously, if your roof is leaking you should get it repaired even if it doesn’t lower your insurance premiums!